josecollazzi/flutter_having_fun/README.md

 - **view**
 - **view-model**

-Folders are organized by features
+The project is organized by feature-driven directory structure
+|── fetarues
+    └──feature name
+       └── data
+       |   └── domain
+       |   |   └── entities
+       |   |   └── use cases
+       |   └── repositories
+       └── presentation
+              └── model_view (bloc or riverpod)
+              └── widgets
 ---

 ## Features & Tech Stack

-- the feature long list has being built with bloc, in this scenario a project built with riverpod is migrated to bloc
+- the feature long list has being built with bloc, in this scenario a project built with riverpod is migrated to bloc and zodart (alternative to freeze) and both state management live together in transition time.
-- todo: build a long list with items with images that take long to load (only computing when is needed), fetch dynamically using bloc
-- basket has being built with riverpod, question_interviews doesn't use any state management.
+- basket has being built with riverpod
+- question_interviews doesn't use any state management.

 ---